-This month I caught up with busy video game and voiceover actor Darin De Paul.
+This month I caught up with Darin De Paul, a busy video game and voiceover actor.
 Darin and I met in May 2015, when I cast him as a voice in the Amazon pilot “The Numberlys,” and since then his voiceover career has exploded.
 Here are some tips for how he climbed the ladder to success.

 How did you get started in voiceover?